bklol/bklol/README.md

-- Mom i have joined the internet<br>
+- Mother i have joined the internet<br>